-The 2040 MTP contains a listing of projects that are both long- range and short-range priorities for the Topeka Metropolitan area.
-Before a project can be included in the TIP, it must first be on the MTP's List of Recommend Projects.
+As part of the project selection process, the current MTP, also referred to as Futures 2045, is referenced below to assure projects conform to the established goals listed above.
+Futures 2045 contains a listing of projects that are both long- range and short-range priorities for the MPA.
+Before a project can be included in the TIP, it must first be on the List of Recommend Projects in the MTP.
 Local governments are responsible for submitting projects in the STPBG program, Transportation Alternatives (TA) and other funding categories in consultation with the MTPO and KDOT.

-Performance Management & Measures
+Performance Measures

-The FAST Act continues the performance- and outcome-based program established under MAP-21.
+The BIL continues the performance- and outcome-based program established under MAP-21.
 The objective is to invest resources in projects that collectively make progress toward the achievement of national goals.
 The legislation requires the U.S. Department of Transportation (USDOT), in consultation with States, MPOs and other stakeholders, to establish performance measures in these areas:

 Safety

 Infrastructure condition

 Congestion reduction

 System reliability

+Freight

-Freight movement
+movement

 Economic vitality

-Relationship to the Futures 2040 Plan Goals
+Relationship to the Futures 2045 Plan Goals

 The TIP and other plans are required to include information regarding performance measures.
 Performance measures and targets have now been set at the State level and are now required to be carried out at the metropolitan planning levels.
-The MTPO's MTP, Futures 2040, addresses performance measures and goals in the required emphasis areas described above.
+Futures 2045, addresses performance measures in addition to the goals listed above.
 Targets set forth in this TIP will serve as the gauge for measuring the MTPO's progress toward fulfilling those goals.